AGAMPANDEYY/AkkiAI_crew/README.md

 # Akkiai_crew

-This branch v6 updated on 25th January 2025.
+This branch v6 updated on 26th January 2025.

-NEW UPDATE-- Added deepseek and claude choices for Crew runs
+NEW UPDATE-- Added deepseek and claude choices for Crew runs, only 3 callbacks for crew-2 (B2B & B2C)

 1. Added crew 1-9 for production
 2. Output pydantic only done for crew 1 and 9, have to do for others